atomix/atomix.github.io/copycat/getting-started/index.md

 project: copycat
 menu: getting-started
 title: Getting Started
-pitch: Copycat in two minutes
+pitch: Copycat in five minutes
 first-section: getting-started
 ---

 ## Installation

 Copycat consists of two core modules.
-To use the [Raft server](#copycatserver) library, add the `copycat-server` jar to your classpath:
+To use the Raft server library, add the `copycat-server` jar to your classpath:

 ```